AndritaLucianGabriel/BankingApp/README.md

    1. valueMonthlyRate()
        > Method that calculates the monthly installment.
    2. payMonthlyRate(double value)
-       > Method that allows the client to pay more than his monthly intallment, recalculating the new monthly installment and reducing the period of time by 1 month.
+       > Method that allows the client to pay more than their monthly installment, recalculating the new monthly installment and reducing the period of time by 1 month.
    3. payMonthlyRate()
-       > Method that allows the client to pay exactly his monthly installment.
+       > Method that allows the client to pay exactly their monthly installment.
    4. loanReaderUpdate()
        > Method that is used to update the reader file for the loans.
 #### *7. SavingsAccount*